 Steps to use cookies in Scrapy:

-1. Open the spider file used for session-protected pages.
+1. Open the spider file that requests the protected page.

 $ vi simplifiedguide/spiders/account.py

-2. Export the session cookie value as an environment variable.
+2. Export the session cookie value as an environment variable before running the spider.

 $ export SCRAPY_SESSIONID='abc123'

-Real session cookies grant account access; avoid committing them to version control or exposing them via shell history, logs, or crash reports.
+Real session cookies grant account access, so do not commit them to source control or leave them in shell history, logs, screenshots, or shared crash output.

 import os